‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 The most important channels to provide multilingual customer service

-- Live chat
+Live chat

-Today, one of the most cost-effective options is to automate part of such support with AI-powered chatbots.
+Today, one of the most cost-effective options is to automate part of multilingual support with AI-powered chatbots.
 They can enhance live chat by offering immediate responses in multiple languages, reducing wait times, and saving you costs on hiring new employees.
 These chatbots can handle basic inquiries, while more complex issues can be escalated to human agents who are also equipped with AI-powered translation tools to respond in different languages.

 AI tools can also be leveraged in such situations.
 For example, AI-driven translation tools can quickly translate email content, helping your team maintain consistency and take the workload off their shoulders.

-- Social media
+Social media

 Going to social media for customer interactions has become vital for many businesses.
 Providing multilingual customer service on platforms like Facebook, Instagram, X, etc., shows that you are committed to meeting their needs.